spookyGh0st/beatwalls/docs/guide/README.md

 # Quickstart

-Ever saw a wallmap on beatsaber and wondered.
+Ever saw a wallmap on beatsaber and thought.

 ![Rookie Numbers](./images/rooki_numbers.jpg)